Understanding and fixing OBD2 fault codes – your guide

 P0171 – Lean mixture (Bank 1)

-P0300 – Misfire in multiple cylinders
+P0300 – Misfires in multiple cylinders

 P0420 – Catalyst efficiency below threshold